2qar/bigheadgeorge.github.io/README.md

-# bigheadgeorge.github.io
+# my website from hell
-Wacky website thingy, my dude
+i dont have anything to put here yet